This example assumes use of Andor Solis (paid software), which provides the drivers for the Neo.

 - startup Solis

-- You should see the camera serial number in the title bar.
+- Observe the camera serial number in the title bar.

-If you forgot, close Solis/MicroManager, power on the sCMOS camera, and then reopen your Solis/MicroManager.
+If problem, close Solis/MicroManager, power on the sCMOS camera, and then reopen Solis/MicroManager.